 How does eccentric training compare to static stretching?

 When we want to increase our flexibility, most of us simply get into a position that lengthens the muscle, then hold that.
 This is called a static stretch.
 There’s no active contraction in the muscle—it’s a passive hold.
+And it's typically what we think of we we're considering how to stretch hamstrings.
 But think about your daily life: Holding a pose that way rarely takes place during actual day-to-day movements and functions.

 That may help explain why static stretching hasn’t been found to reduce injuries or injury risk.
 In comparison, eccentric hamstring training is considered the gold standard for reducing hamstring injuries, lowering your risk by as much as 65 percent!

 “Eccentrics have also been shown in some studies to promote robust remodeling—or healing—of injured muscle or tendon,” adds Dr. Kinslow.
 “This makes them a key part of fully rehabilitating an injured hamstring.”

 Although eccentric hamstring training is becoming more prevalent in the general population today, it’s been a stalwart of athletic and sports training programs for many years, according to Gerry DeFilippo, a strength and sports performance coach who owns Challenger Strength in Wayne, New Jersey.

 “There’s three different lenses you can see eccentric training through,” he says.
 The first: “Slow and focused sets can increase total time under tension, which leads to hypertrophy (greater muscle size).”
 The second: “Dynamic motor control improves movement through a full range of motion.”
 And finally, eccentric training increases stability “by improving the body’s ability to handle the forces loaded onto it.”